How the motion of the Moon affects the seeds and the water of our oceans.

 This search is far from complete.
 I am alone, and there are still large areas to be defined, for example the list of critical angular velocities at which cumulative-dissipative processes are performed.

-This last difficulty can be grasped by others as an opportunity, as an incentive to adopt this research to complete it, given my age (I was born in February 1943).
+Where I have failed, others can take it as an opportunity, as an incentive to adopt this research to complete it, given my age (I was born in February 1943).